By Sherry Siska

 I thank God every day for putting me in the hands of a skilled surgeon and his wonderful young interns.
 Dr. Adams saved my life.

-After months of recovery, I finally was healed.
+After months of recovery, I finally healed.
 At least physically.
 It took years to heal the emotional scars.

 - I realized that doctors are humans.
 I don’t trust them blindly any longer.
 I speak up.
 I ask questions.
 I get second (and sometimes third) opinions.

-- I realized that anger is a bitter pill and to hold on to it is harmful.
+- I realized t anger is a bitter pill and to hold on to it is harmful.
 It took me a long time, but I finally forgave the doctor who screwed up, which was the first big step in the emotional healing process.

 - I realized that life is WAY too short to live your life according to what other people might think.
 My decisions, goals, and paths are mine and mine alone.